 Welcome to I3D:bio – a research data management resource for bioimaging with a focus on light microscopy

-- learn and teach about microscopy research data management?
+- learning and teaching about microscopy research data management

-- aid with storing, sharing and archiving your images?
+- aiding with storing, sharing, and archiving biological images

-- facilitate linking your image data with experimental protocols and analysis results?
+- facilitating linking bioimage data with experimental protocols and analysis results

-- support setting up microscopy reasearch data management at your institute or facility?
+- supporting the setup of microscopy research data management at an institute or facility?

-Check out these I3D:bio project pages and contact us for questions and support.
+Check out the I3D:bio project pages and contact us for questions and support.

 I3D:bio is developing the resources, materials and services for the bioimaging community: